CLIMBING SHOE RUBBER

 - Davos Stick Zero: from Italy, used on some Scarpa models, is a strong rival to Vibram XS Grip2 or it is perhaps better.

-- Davos Technostick : very very slightly softer and stickier than Vibram XS Grip2 - comes in blue up to 5mm, yellow 4mm and green 4mm.
+- Davos Technostick : very very slightly softer and stickier than Vibram XS Grip2 - Technostick comes in blue up to 5mm, yellow 4mm and green 4mm.

 - Stealth C4

 - Butora Neo Force (better for edging and comparable to Vibram XS Edge).

-These range from soft and sticky for steep routes or even slabs, to harder and more durable for sharp or small micro edges and is more secure for crack routes.
+These range from soft and sticky for steep routes, to harder and more durable for sharp or small micro edges and is more secure for crack routes.

 Climbing rubber comes in a variety of colours - usually black but also yellow or blue for some some rubber types (see above).

-When completing the Online Form, please specify if you would like a different rubber type than what came originally from the factory on your shoe model.
+When completing the Online Form, please specify if you would like a different rubber type than what the shoe model originally came with from the factory.

-We will replace the rubber your shoes came with unless you specify another similar type which can come in a variety of colours: black and in gym friendly blue (up to 5mm for a longer life) and yellow.
+We will replace the rubber your shoes came with unless you specify another similar type which can come in a variety of colours: black or in gym friendly non-marking blue (up to 5mm for a longer life) and yellow.
+These coloured rubber compounds excel on plastic holds in particular.
+They perform like a soft XS Grip2 and feel very secure on plastic and are manufactured by Davos in Italy (who also provide rubber to Scarpa for some of their brands).

 To send your climbing shoes to us, please visit the "Post In Your Shoes" page and fill out the Online Form.